 The cap included 54% of total welfare spending in 2017/18.
 It excludes pensions and Jobseekers’ Allowance, but includes tax credits, child benefit and disability benefit.

 The Government revised its approach to the welfare cap in Autumn Statement 2016.
-The new approach, agreed by a vote in the House of Commons, means that spending on welfare must be within the cap and a 3% margin in 2021/22.
+The new approach, agreed by a vote in the House of Commons, means that spending on welfare must be within the cap and a margin in a single year chosen by the Treasury.
 The cap will only be formally assessed at the first Budget or first fiscal update of each new Parliament.
 The previous approach saw the OBR make a formal assessment at each Autumn Statement, and the cap applied for each year of the OBR’s forecast.

 Welfare cap vs. the household benefit cap